stewartknapman/rails-girls-slides/_notes/elements of visual design.md

 ## What is Visual Design?

-So what is Visual Design, and why do we care?
+So what is Visual Design, and why do we even care?
-Visual Design is the process that we take when we create the interfaces that people will be using when they interact with our apps.
+Well, Visual Design is the process that we take when we create the interfaces that people will be using when they interact with our apps.

 Visual Design is the framework that allows us to create meaningful